Bombardment of Ancona

+Prelude

 When Italy declared war against Austria-Hungary on 23 May 1915, the Austrian fleet was quick to react; the navy launched several attacks on the Marche region of Italy.
 That day, the destroyer SMS Dinara and torpedo boat Tb 53T bombarded the port of Ancona.
 The destroyer SMS Lika, on a reconnaissance mission between Palagruža and Cape Gargano, shelled the semaphore and radio station at Vieste.
 Defending those waters at the time was the Italian destroyer Turbine.
 A small duel commenced with Lika coming out as the victor, damaging the enemy destroyer.

+Raid

 The next day, 24 May, the majority of the Austrian fleet at Pola steamed for the Adriatic coast of Italy.
 This included the dreadnoughts SMS Viribus Unitis, Tegetthoff, Prinz Eugen and eight pre-dreadnoughts.
 Other Austro-Hungarian ships were already in enemy waters or proceeding to the Ancona coast themselves.
 The fleet bombarded several of the Italian coastal cities and other targets in and around the Province of Ancona, especially damaging the city of Ancona.

 SMS Tegetthoff and the destroyer SMS Velebit shelled the Italian airship Città di Ferrara off Ancona.
 The pre-dreadnought SMS Radetzky and two torpedo boats bombarded Potenza Picena, then returned to Pola naval base.
 The pre-dreadnought SMS Zrínyi—along with two more torpedo boats—bombarded Senigallia, destroying a train and damaging a railway station and a bridge, before returning to Pola.
 The torpedo boat SMS Tb 3 was unsuccessfully bombed by an Italian flying boat.

-Austrian light cruiser SMS Admiral Spaun bombarded the Italian signal station at Cretaccio Island, while SMS Sankt Georg—with two torpedo boats—shelled Rimini, damaging a freight train.
+Austrian scout cruiser SMS Admiral Spaun bombarded the Italian signal station at Cretaccio Island, while SMS Sankt Georg—with two torpedo boats—shelled Rimini, damaging a freight train.
 The destroyer SMS Streiter attacked the signal station near Torre di Mileto.
 The light cruiser SMS Novara, a destroyer and two torpedo boats entered Corsini Channel and shelled an Italian torpedo boat station, another semaphore station, and few batteries of coastal artillery.